-AN ACT IMPROVING AND STRENGTHENING THE RECRUITMENT AND TRAINING OF FILIPINO TEACHERS

-Be it enacted by the Senate and House of Representatives of the Philippines in Congress assembled:

-SECTION 1.
-Short Title.- This Act shall be known as the "Improving the Quality of Teachers Act."

-SECTION 2.
-Purpose.- The purpose of this Act is to help meet the national need to recruit, prepare, and retrain a high-quality and diverse supply of elementary and secondary education teachers, and to help meet the needs of schools in urban and rural areas with concentrations of children from low-income families, by-
+Introduced by Sepator Miriam Defensor Santiago 1 2 3 4 5 6 AN ACT IMPROVING AND STRENGTHENING THE RECRUITMENT AND TRAINING OF FILIPINO TEACHERS Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled: 7 SECTION 1.
+Short Title This Act shall be known as the "Improving the Quality of 8 Teachers Act."
+9 SECTION 2.
+Purpose The purpose of this Act is to help meet the national need to 10 recruit, prepare, and retrain a high-quality and diverse supply of elementary and secondary 11 education teachers, and to help meet the needs of schools in urban and rural areas with 12 concentrations of children from low-income families, by- 13 (A) Authorizing support for partnerships among institutions of higher education that 14 operate exemplary teacher preparation programs, other institutions of higher education seeking to

-- (1) authorizing support for partnerships among institutions of higher education that operate exemplary teacher preparation programs, other institutions of higher education seeking to improve their programs, public elementary and secondary schools, in order to improve the quality of the initial preparation of teachers for high-poverty communities; - (2) authorizing support for partnerships to increase the number and diversity of students who enter teacher education programs and complete high-quality preparation programs, and to increase the quality of teaching in undeserved urban and rural communities; and - (3) encouraging, through such partnerships, the creation of a more diverse teaching force, through the recruitment and preparation of minority individuals, including language minority individuals, and individuals with disabilities, to enter teaching.

-SECTION 3.
-Authorization of appropriations.-
+- (A) Authorizing support for partnerships among institutions of higher education that operate exemplary teacher preparation programs, other institutions of higher education seeking to improve their programs, public elementary and secondary schools, in order to improve the quality of the initial preparation of teachers for high-poverty communities; - (B) Authorizing support for partnerships to increase the number and diversity of students who enter teacher education programs and complete high-quality preparation programs, and to increase the quality of teaching in undeserved urban and rural communities; and (C) Encouraging, through such partnerships, the creation of a more diverse teaching force, through the recruitment and preparation of minority individuals, including language minority individuals, and individuals with disabilities, to enter teaching. - SECTION 3.
+Authorization of Appropriations.
+There are authorized to be appropriated